Decree of Canopus: Contents of the inscription

 The inscription touches on subjects such as military campaigns, famine relief, Egyptian religion and governmental organization in Ptolemaic Egypt.
 It mentions the king's donations to the temples, his support for the Apis and Mnevis cults, which enjoyed huge success in the Macedonian – Egyptian world, and the return of divine statues which had been carried off by Cambyses.
 It extols the king's success in quelling insurgencies of native Egyptians, operations referred to as 'keeping the peace.'
 It reminds the reader that during a year of low inundation, the government had remitted taxes and imported grain from abroad.
 It inaugurates a solar calendar with 365¼ days per year (the most accurate in the ancient world).
 It declares the deceased princess Berenike a goddess and creates a cult for her, with women, men, ceremonies, and special 'bread-cakes'.
 Lastly it orders the decree to be incised in stone or bronze in both hieroglyphs and Greek, and to be publicly displayed in the temples.

 The Decree of Canopus attested the existence of the ancient city of Heracleion, which is now submerged, and has only recently been excavated.
 The Decree informs, in its Greek version, that a synod of priests was held in the city of Heracleion during the reign of King Ptolemy I.

 Calendar reform

 The civil Egyptian calendar had 365 days: twelve months of thirty days each and an additional five epagomenal days.
 According to the reform, the five-day "Opening of the Year" ceremonies would include an additional sixth day every fourth year.
-The reason given was that the rise of Sothis advances to another day in every 4 years, so that attaching the beginning of the year to the heliacal rising of the star Sirius would keep the calendar synchronized with the seasons.
+The reason given was that "the rise of Sothis advances to another day in every 4 years", so that attaching the beginning of the year to the heliacal rising of the star Sirius would keep the calendar synchronized with the seasons.

 This Ptolemaic calendar reform failed, but was finally officially implemented in Egypt by Augustus in 26 or 25 BC, now called the Alexandrian calendar, with a sixth epagomenal day occurring for the first time on 29 August 22 BC.
+This reformed version of the calendar was the official of Egypt until it was replaced by the Gregorian Calendar by Khedive Ismail Pasha of Egypt; yet it remains used by the farming populace.

 Julius Caesar had earlier implemented a 365 1/4 day year in Rome in 45 BC as part of the Julian calendar.